drocheam/caprice/ReadMe.md

 fzf is used for channel selection and mpv for playback.

-The radios.json database is taken from the Radio Caprice Android App.
+The radios.json database is taken from the Radio Caprice Android App [here](https://m.apkpure.com/de/radio-caprice-online-music/ru.radcap.capriceradio/).

 ---
 ### Installation